LemmaEOF/Barkeep/drinks.md

 - Margarita (obviously)
 - Sailor senshi (bias)
 - Paper plane(?)
-  - would require bourbon which would require corn and the Implications
+  - Would require bourbon which would require corn and the Implications
 - Manhattan
+- Old Fashioned
+  - With whisky instead of bourbon?

 ## Drinks
 - Malt drinks (generally, base ingredient for other stuff)